At St Faiths, Design and Technology aims to give children the knowledge and skills needed to take part in tomorrow’s rapidly changing world.

 In accordance with the National Curriculum, children are taught to:

 Cross curricular outcomes in Design and Technology are specifically planned for, with strong links between science and maths identified, planned for and utilised.
+Additionally, we link Geography with Design and Technology through a project that encourages the use of recycled materials.
 The local community is fully utilised, as appropriate, to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.